ethamoos/StagingArea/README.md

 ![filter device edit](https://github.com/user-attachments/assets/ec68a133-401e-4d6b-a195-e7045cfc0c22)

+**Moving Devices Between Prestages**

-Ideally, once a device is added to a pre-stage that is where it will stay, but in reality devices often move between pre-stages.
+Ideally, once a device is added to a pre-stage that is where it will stay, but in reality devices often move between pre-stages and there are various scenarios that require that.

-Perhaps from a test to a live pre-stage
+* Moving from a test to a live pre-stage
-Or a device has been assigned to the wrong prestage and needs to be rebuilt.
+* A device has been assigned to the wrong prestage and needs to be rebuilt.
-Sometimes, a device is within Jamf, but not in a prestage at all.
+* A device is within Jamf, but not in a prestage at all.

 As we can see, managing this is something which is currently quite clunky within the JSS and requires a lot of navigation.

 **StagingArea** is a simple tool which will make this easier.
 Currently, it will do the following:

-List all prestages available in Jamf
-Each prestage can be clicked on to get full details
+* List all prestages available in Jamf - each prestage can be clicked on to get full details

 * List all devices in a jamf instance enrolled in a pre-stage
 * Each device can then be moved to a different prestage